 Reactive attachment disorder – See: Attachment disorder

-Real parent – Both birth and adoptive parents are ‘real parents’ to a child.
+Real parent – All parents - including birth, foster, and adoptive parents are ‘real parents’ to a child.

 Rehoming - A non-legal term describing the practice of placing an adoptive child in another family’s home without the support of adoption professionals and without the required counseling, background checks and clearances offered through government or licensed adoption agency channels.
 Often a child is “rehomed” because the adoptive parents are desperate due to family issues or the child’s behaviours or needs.
 An adoptive family that seeks this informal rehoming could potentially be charged with child abuse or neglect by their local child and family services.

 Respite care – Short-term, temporary care of a child by someone other than the parents in order to provide a break for parents to rest and emotionally recharge from the day-to-day challenges of parenting.

 Social worker – Someone whose job involves the assessment, diagnosis, treatment and evaluation of individual, interpersonal and societal issues through the use of social work knowledge, skills, interventions and strategies, to assist individuals, couples, families, groups, organizations and communities to achieve optimum psychological and social functioning

 Speak-Out Youth Group – An AFABC created program that gives youth in or from care, or who were adopted, a space to meet once a month to share experiences, concerns, and perspectives on adoption and permanence for teens - and to have fun.

 Special needs - Refers to children with visible or invisible disabilities.
 These may include ADHD; autism; FASD; vision, hearing, or speech impairment; Down Syndrome; Cerebral Palsy; cognitive disabilities; and many other conditions.